NEW BEGINNING FOR EASTER

 Easy Pads

-Easy Pad °3 is available for pre-order, with longer delivery times for raw materials.
+Easy Pad °3 is available for pre-order, with a slightly longer delivery time for raw materials.

 Easy Pads 1 and 2 are available.